 Full press release

 His 2011 and 2012 Fringe shows, with Rob Beckett and Tom Toal respectively, received critical acclaim and were regularly voted amongst the top free shows of the festival.
-In 2013, Ian performed his debut solo hour Anything to sell-out audiences and a plethora of 4 and 5 star reviews - and a Soho Theatre run.
+In 2013, Ian performed his debut solo hour, Anything, to sell-out audiences and gained a plethora of 4 and 5 star reviews - and a Soho Theatre run.
 His second show, Flappable met similar acclaim.
-Ian has performed stand-up on BBC Three at the Fringe and last year appeared on BBC Three panel show Sweat the Small Stuff, as well as being a warm-up artist for shows including Have I Got News For You (BBC1) and Would I Lie to You (BBC1).
+Ian has performed stand-up on BBC Three at the Fringe and appeared on BBC3 panel show Sweat the Small Stuff, as well as being a warm-up artist for shows including Have I Got News For You (BBC1) and Would I Lie to You (BBC1).

 Tweets by Iansmithcomedy